 As of today, Qantas is resuming flights to New York, for the first time in over three years.
 However, the New York service looks a bit different than it did pre-pandemic.

-Qantas returns to New York in June 2023
+Qantas returns to New York as of June 2023

-As of June 14, 2023, Qantas will launch a new 3x weekly flight from Sydney to New York via Auckland.
-The flight will operate on Sundays, Wednesdays, and Fridays, with the following schedule:
+As of June 14, 2023, Qantas has launched a new 3x weekly flight from Sydney to New York via Auckland.
+The flight operates on Sundays, Wednesdays, and Fridays, with the following schedule:

 QF3 Sydney to Auckland departing 10:05AM arriving 3:15PM

 QF3 Auckland to New York departing 5:00PM arriving 5:15PM

 QF4 New York to Auckland departing 7:30PM arriving 5:00AM (+2 days)

 QF4 Auckland to Sydney departing 6:30AM arriving 8:05AM

 The route will be expanded to 4x weekly as of October 30, 2023, with the addition of another frequency on Mondays.